arm-university/Rapid-Embedded-Education-Kit/Materials/Module_4/README.md

     * Software tools, such as build tools, test and debug scripts.
 * Enables rapid prototyping of embedded applications.

-It is a rich toolbox that supports developers by providing guides and code segments for already solved problems.

-Many of these software tools, such as BTLE-stacks or start-up codes, are continuously maintained by the community for faster code development.

 ## 2.5 Mbed Hardware Development Kit

-* The Mbed Hardware Development Kit (HDK) consists of different hardware design resource that assist in the development of custom hardware.
+The Mbed Hardware Development Kit (HDK) consists of different hardware design resource that assist in the development of custom hardware.
 * Allows utilisation of the Arm Mbed ecosystem and associated technologies such as Mbed OS and DAPLink.

-* Working with boards based on the Mbed HDK allows for an efficient start to working with the Mbed platform.
+Working with boards based on the Mbed HDK allows for an efficient start to working with the Mbed platform.

-* The HDK offers:
+The HDK offers:
 * Eagle schematics and board files.
 * PDF schematics and board copies.
 * CAM Job GERBERS for manufacture (including pick/place and drill).
 * Bill of Materials (BOM).
 * A repository of content and projects.

 Benefits of the Mbed HDK:
 * Quick design short-cut.